-Further, the company’s large number of build-to-suit development projects highlights the advantageous location of its land bank, as well as demand from multi-site customers, many of whom are focused on e-commerce.
-These sites are positioned in urban markets suited for serving as the last warehouse before goods are delivered to consumers.
+As for Prologis, the company is well poised to benefit from its capacity to offer modern distribution facilities at strategic in-fill locations.
+Its large number of build-to-suit development projects highlights the advantageous location of its land bank, as well as demand from multi-site customers, many of whom are focused on e-commerce.

-However, recovery in the industrial market has continued for long and a whole lot of new buildings are becoming available in the market, leading to higher supply and lesser scope for rent and occupancy growth.
-Additionally, any protectionist trade policies will have an adverse impact on economic growth, as well as the company’s business over the long term.
+Nonetheless, recovery in the industrial market has continued for long and a whole lot of new buildings are becoming available in the market, leading to higher supply.
+Also, there have been concerns about the global economy and the trade war with China.

-The Zacks Consensus Estimate of FFO per share for the quarter under review remained unchanged at 72 cents, over the past two months.
-The figure also denotes a projected year-over-year decline of around 10%.
+Amid these, prior to the fourth-quarter earnings release, there is lack of any solid catalyst for becoming overtly optimistic about the company’s business activities and prospects.
+As such, the Zacks Consensus Estimate of FFO per share for the December-end quarter remained unchanged at 84 cents, over the past 30 days.
+Nevertheless, the figure denotes a projected year-over-year increase of around 5%.

 Here is what our quantitative model predicts:

-Prologis has the right combination of two key ingredients — a positive Earnings ESP and Zacks Rank #3 (Hold) or higher — for increasing the odds of an earnings beat.
+Prologis does not have the right combination of two key ingredients — a positive Earnings ESP and Zacks Rank #3 (Hold) or higher — for increasing the odds of an earnings beat.

 You can uncover the best stocks to buy or sell before they’re reported with our Earnings ESP Filter.